waveshareteam/WAVEGO_Pro/ugv_rpi/AccessPopup/ReadMe.txt

 6 = Change Hostname
 Change the system Hostname, so a connection can be made by name instead of an IP

+7 = When Wifi is Disabled: re-activate Y/N
+If the system wifi is disabled the AccessPopup script will re-activate.
+If this is managed elsewhere on the system then this feature can be disabled.

-7 = Uninstall AccessPopup
+8 = Uninstall AccessPopup
 Uninstall the AccessPopup script and return the PI to its default wifi setup.

-8 = Run AccessPopup now.
+9 = Run AccessPopup now.
 It will decide between a suitable WiFi network or AP

-9 = Exit
+10 = Exit